Last Updated: Sep 30, 2013

 Coverage begins with the first issue of a journal, some as early as the 1600s, and continues up until 1-to-5 years ago.
 An online archive of core scholarly journals in most fields of study.
 Comprised of high-resolution, scanned images of journal issues and pages as they were originally designed, printed, and illustrated.
 Not a source for recent articles.

 Date coverage varies, mostly current.
-Fulltext access to complete scholarly, peer-reviewed journals in the humanities and social sciences.
+Fulltext access to over 600 scholarly, peer-reviewed journals in the Arts & Humanities, Social Sciences and Medicine & Health, as well as some titles in Science, Technology, and Mathematics.

 - Literature Online (LION)